The Sordid Little Secret About Hearing Care Networks

 More than a decade ago, manufacturer-owned hearing benefit administrators created a solution that focused on their specific products.
 It served their self-interest, as it continues to do today.
 An administrator’s typical formulary offers less than a dozen hearing aid options (we’ve seen as few as eight), all representing the manufacturer-owned brands.

 How does a limited formulary affect the member experience?
-Looking at the table above, let’s say your formulary only includes two (e.g., Signia and Widex) or one (e.g. Oticon) products.
-Suddenly, the number of locations in your network plummets from the advertised 7,000 locations to roughly 2,0000 locations — because they are the only ones offering these brands.
+Let’s say your formulary only includes two (e.g., Signia and Widex) or one (e.g. Oticon) products.
+Suddenly, the number of locations in your network plummets from the advertised 7,000 locations to roughly 2,000 locations because they are the only ones offering these brands.

 Here’s a look at the real-life impacts on your members: